hardeep74644/Library-Room-Booking-App/README.md

    - Deploy Firebase Security Rules from `firestore.rules`

 3. **Initialize the Database** (Admin Setup)
-   - Open `init-db.html` in your browser (admin access only)
-   - Click "Initialize Sample Rooms" to add sample rooms to the database
    - Create initial librarian account manually in Firebase Console
+   - Use the admin dashboard to add rooms after logging in

 4. **Deploy to Web Server**
    ```bash